sjbiaga/pisc/README.md

-And if, for each guarded replication, care is taken of to *stop* each, then the entire program exits; unless prevented by non-exiting - self or mutual - recursive agent calls or unguarded replication.
+And if, for each guarded replication, care is taken of to *stop* each, then the entire program exits; unless prevented by non-exiting - self or mutual - recursive agent invocations or unguarded replication.

-Not part of the original π-calculus, an agent (call) expression - unless it is binding in an equation -, may be preceded by a sequence of characters wrapped between curly braces: these will be joined using the dot "`.`" character, standing for a qualified package identifier.
+Not part of the original π-calculus, an (agent) invocation expression - unless it is binding in an equation -, may be preceded by a sequence of characters wrapped between curly braces: these will be joined using the dot "`.`" character, standing for a qualified package identifier.
 Thus, agents in different translated "`.scala`" files